 Students will demonstrate an understanding of how accurate, current, and unbiased career information is necessary for successful career planning and management using Maryland's career clusters and pathways.
 In addition, students will be introduced to basic concepts of financial literacy to help them manage their personal finances.
-Course content will include topics such as identifying interests and aptitudes; investigating careers; setting goals and planning to achieve them; finding, applying for, and maintaining employment; communicating effectively;

-understanding choices and challenges in the world of work; applying reading and mathematic skills to the world of work; and using appropriate technology.
-Students will complete a career portfolio with the opportunity to earn a Passport to the Future, a partnership with the Howard County Chamber of Commerce.
-(Early College Program)
+Course content will include topics such as identifying interests and aptitudes; investigating careers; setting goals and planning to achieve them; finding, applying for, and maintaining employment; communicating effectively; understanding choices and challenges in the world of work; applying reading and mathematical skills to the world of work, and using appropriate technology.
+Students will complete a career portfolio with the opportunity to earn a Passport to the Future.